myrne/faithful/README.md

 The iterator for `reduce` works a little differently than the regular iterators.
 In line with `Array.reduce` and `Async.reduce`, the iterator takes the current reduction as its first argument, and the current input value to be processed as the second.
 The returned promise must resolve with the new value for the reduction.

-On top of that, the reduce function takes an extra argument (in the middle).
+On top of that, `faithful.reduce` takes an extra argument (in the middle).
 This specifies the initial value of the reduction.

 The example below is a pretty involved way of computing the factorial of 4 (i.e. `4 * 3 * 2 * 1`).
 Note that in this code, it's actually computed as `1 * 1 * 2 * 3 * 4`.
 The first `1` is the initial value passed.